champa720/material.io/_lessons/science/cc-basics/chapter-5/lesson-5.1.md

 excerpt: "DNA is hereditary material that occurs in almost every cell in a living thing's body, including yours.
 Most of this DNA is found in a cell's nucleus.
 The information in DNA is stored in units called genes, and each gene is made of a sequence, or order, of base pairs.
 Those sequences of pairs are a kind of code that guides an organism's development, growth, and functioning."

 section_overview:
+-
-- title: Materials
+  title: Materials
   content:
     - CCB Science pages 176 - 183
     - "[Website Activity: An Inventory of My Traits](http://teach.genetics.utah.edu/content/heredity/#item2)"
     - "[Website Activity: Generations of Traits](http://teach.genetics.utah.edu/content/heredity/#item5)"
     - "[Website Activity: A Recipe For Traits](http://teach.genetics.utah.edu/content/heredity/#item8)"
-    - "[Website Activity: Create a DNA Fingerprint](http://www.pbslearningmedia.org/asset/tdc02_int_creatednafp2/)"
+    - "[Website Activity: Create a DNA Fingerprint](http://www.pbslearningmedia.org/asset/tdc02_int_creatednafp2/)" -
-- title: Standards
+  title: Standards
   content:
     - CCR Anchor 1
     - CCR Anchor 2
+-
-- title: Objectives
+  title: Objectives
   content:
     - Relate genes to chromosomes
     - Identify how traits are passed from parents to offspring
     - Explain the structure and processes of DNA
+-
-- title: Key Concept
+  title: Key Concept
   content: "Genes carry the codes for human traits.
 They are located on chromosomes within the nucleus of every living cell."
-vocabulary:
-  tier_2:
+-
+  title: Vocabulary
+  content:
+  Tier 2:
     - dominant
     - trait
-  tier_2:
+  Tier 3:
     - chromosome
     - genes
     - genetics
     - recessive
-  test_words:
+  Test Words:
     - prediction

-section_skills:
 -
   title: 21st Century Skill
   content: "**Initiative and Self-Direction:** Have students discuss the phrase take the initiative before reading the text.
 After reading, have students share examples of when they took the initiative or used self-direction to complete a goal.
 Allow students time to complete the activity."